aws-neuron/aws-neuron-sdk/neuron-guide/neuron-cc/command-line-reference.rst

   on the same neuron core (or set of cores).
 The optimization triggered by this option for example defers loading some weight constants until the start of inference.

+- ``--fp32-cast`` : Refine the automatic casting of fp32 tensors.
+  See detailed description and trade offs in :ref:`neuron-guide/perf/performance-tuning.rst`.

 STDOUT
 ~~~~~~